AungKaungMyat5069/Spring-boot-project/affable-bean-microservice/note.md

 - and add eureka.client.service-url.defaultZone:localhost:8083/eureka

 # run with eureka
+- first change all RestClient catch is 8080 not other numbers
-- first, run button of left side
+- run(program) button of left side
 - ender the edit configuration
 - Go to the backend and add 1 to the name
 - Click the "Modify Option" button, click "VM Option"